Average Rental Yield in Birmingham in 2025

 The Birmingham rental market is popular for investors because it can offer affordability, high-end living and can be adapted to multiple strategies – such as traditional buy-to-let or short-term letting.

 The adoption of the ‘Big City Plan’ has helped the Birmingham rental market lead the way against other major cities – attracting waves of new professional workers, families and renters – while providing them with the amenities that they’re looking for.
-It’s this forward planning that has contributed to Birmingham’s average rental yield rising to 5.37% from 5.17% in 2022, showing sustainable growth.

 This meant that when London’s decline started to take place, Birmingham was in the ideal position to offer an alternative, attracting plenty of tenant demand in key growth areas.
 While global businesses set up shop in the second city, the allure of projects such as Arena Central, Paradise, Smithfield and HS2 have cemented Birmingham as a rental hotspot.
 With the BBC also upheaving to Digbeth, huge opportunities in the wake of the Commonwealth Games, and the Birmingham Central Framework 2040 expected to bring 74,000 jobs and even more business opportunities to the region, many more people are anticipated to move into the region over the next few years.